GSam/samba-adws/README.md

 ```

 Currently this repository requires a patched Samba installation.
 Patches can be
 found at `https://github.com/GSam/samba`.
-The *PYTHONPATH* needs to refer to the
+The **PYTHONPATH** environment
-patched Python modules.
+variable needs to refer to the patched Python modules.

 ## Running